WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Key Insights: LDDE

-\textbf{Observation-3.} \textit{Modifying the LDDE values of selected edges introduces a minor impact in the model's primary task.} In node-level GNNs, the distances between node pairs have been shown to correlate with the connectivity relationship: connected node pairs generally exhibit shorter distances than unconnected~\cite{he2021stealing, wu2022linkteller}.
-As this relationship serves as auxiliary information that is not directly constrained by the model’s primary task, it allows for minor adjustments without noticeably degrading the model's performance on the primary task.
+\textbf{Observation-3.} \textit{Modifying the LDDE values of selected edges introduces a minor impact on the primary task.} In node-level GNNs, the distances between node pairs have been shown to correlate with the connectivity relationship: connected node pairs generally exhibit shorter distances than unconnected~\cite{he2021stealing, wu2022linkteller}.
+As this relationship serves as \textit{auxiliary information} that is not directly influenced by the primary task, it allows for minor adjustments without noticeably degrading the model's performance on the primary task.

-We take \textit{Setting \romI} as an example.
-Figure~\ref{fig:insight3} shows the impact of the LDDE modification on the model’s performance in the primary task.
-Specifically, we calculate the Adjusted Rand Index (ARI) \cite{steinley2004properties} on the node predictions in the training graph, before and after LDDE adjustment, to quantify the fitness of the model for the primary task.
-A smaller drop in ARI indicates minimal disruption to the primary task.
-As shown in Figure~\ref{fig:insight3}, both the original and watermarked models maintain high ARI scores.
-For example, ARI drops slightly from 0.999 to 0.994 for SAGE on {\tt Photo}, and from 1.000 to 0.995 for GTF on {\tt Physics}.
+Figure~\ref{fig:insight3} shows the impact of the LDDE modification on the primary task.
+We calculate the Adjusted Rand Index (ARI) \cite{steinley2004properties} of the test graph.
+An ARI of 1.0 means perfect classification.
+As shown in Figure~\ref{fig:insight3}, ARI drops from 0.910 to 0.883 in inductive and 0.938 to 0.899 in transductive.
 These results confirm that LDDE modifications have a minor impact on the model's primary task.
-Additional results are provided in Appendix~\ref{ax:experiments}.